sane-umax_pp.5

 0x378 does direct hardware access on the given address.
 Usual

-run the scanner as root (*BSD and Linux), or with
+to run the backend as root (*BSD and Linux), or with

 'IOPL=yes' on OS/2